Vortigern

 dramatisation of the Vortigern legend twice?
 Maybe

-the hillfort discussed here did also burn to the ground
+the hillfort discussed here did also burn to the ground (hence

-legend travelled there afterwards.
-The burning of
+travelled there afterwards.
+The burning of Degannwy is

-his grave is also claimed elsewhere in Wales.
+is also claimed elsewhere in Wales.

-Foel Fenlli today
+Fenlli today

 Along the crest of the